 Blind cords and child safety: what are the risks?

-Shockingly, around two children every year are strangled to death after becoming entangled with a corded blind.
+Shockingly, around two children every year are strangled to death after becoming entangled with the looped cord from a window blind.

 It can take just 15 seconds for a toddler to lose consciousness if a blind cord is caught around their neck – and they can die in just two to three minutes.

-Toddlers and young children are at the greatest risk of being killed or injured by window blind pull cords.
+Toddlers and young children are at greatest risk of being killed by window blind pull cords.
 This is because: